geoserver/geoserver-history/doc/en/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 Setting up a JNDI connection pool with Tomcat
 =============================================

+.. warning:: The screenshots on this tutorial have not yet been updated for the 2.0.x user interface.
+But most all the rest of the information should be valid, and the user interface is roughly the same.

 This tutorial walks the reader through the procedures necessary to setup a Oracle JNDI connection pool in Tomcat 6 and how to retrieve it from GeoServer

 Tomcat setup